An essential aspect of pet parrot ownership is the deep and meaningful bonding experience.

 Researchers concluded that birds could distinguish one person from another and only needed 2-30 seconds with someone to recognize that individual in the future.

-We can assume that parrots have this trait because they show higher intelligence than mockingbirds in several key areas.
-Also, owners often find parrots are skittish with people they don’t know.
+Parrots have this trait because they show higher intelligence than mockingbirds in several key areas.
+Also, owners often find parrots are skittish around people they don’t know.

-Beyond recognition, there’s evidence to prove that parrots have long-term memories.
-According to Current Biology, birds remember important things for up to 3 years.
+Parrots have long-term memories.
+According to Current Biology, birds remember life-critical events for up to 3 years.
+The calls differed, depending on whether they knew the bird.

 Anecdotal evidence shows that parrots miss their owners.
 Many owners claim that their parrots: